assist-project/dtls-fuzzer/README.md

 **dtls-fuzzer** uses [TLS-Attacker][tlsattacker] to generate/parse DTLS messages as well as to maintain state.
 To that end, **TLS-Attacker** has been extended with support for DTLS.
 **dtls-fuzzer** relies on [version 3.0b][tlsattackerver] of **TLS-Attacker**, a version implementing the DTLS enhancement.
+Recent changes to compilers, JVMs, etc., mean a few things no longer work/need work arounds.
+We document these in the [Troubleshooting section](https://github.com/assist-project/dtls-fuzzer/edit/usenix20-artifact/README.md#replication-with-recent-compilers).

 # Artifact contents
 The artifact contains: